alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

     <div style="height:1px;font-size:1px;">&nbsp;</div>

-    You should use the Elasticsearch 6.x plan, unless there are compatibility issues between Elasticsearch 6.x and your app.

     All high availability (`ha`) plans are suitable for production.

     You should check the size of the available plans against your service needs.